 Read more: Bringing your booster seat on an airplane

 What do we look for in the best portable car seat for a 5 year old?
-We have a few priorities:
+In my experience, there are a few important priorities:

 -It has to be light, ideally not more than ~10lbs